Tekraj15/Deploy-Models-with-Tf-Serving-Flask/README.md

 # Deploy Models with TensorFlow Serving and Flask

 # Project Overview
-In this project we deploy TensorFlow models using TensorFlow Serving and Docker, and will create a simple web application with Flask which will serve as an interface to get predictions from the served TensorFlow model.
+This project deploys the TensorFlow models using TensorFlow Serving and Docker and then creates a web application with Flask which will serve as an interface to get predictions from the served TensorFlow model.

+i.e.
 -Serve a TensorFlow model with TensorFlow Serving and Docker.

 -Create a web application with Flask to work as an interface to a served model.